Jeremy Allanson

-Jeremy Allanson is a justice of the Supreme Court of Western Australia.
+Jeremy Allanson is a former justice of the Supreme Court of Western Australia.
 He is a graduate of Trinity College and the University of Western Australia.

 Allanson was admitted to practice as a lawyer in Western Australia in 1981 and worked for the State Solicitor's Office until 1994, when he joined the independent Bar.
 He was appointed as Senior Counsel in 2007.

+As of 21 February 2023, he retired from the Supreme Court of Western Australia, with Fiona Seaward being appointed to fill his vacancy.